jamesvwilfong/Group11_AutomationAPI/README.md

 # Estimate
-  -How much time we think this will take: \n
+  -How much time we think this will take: </br>
-  -How much time this actually took: \n
+  -How much time this actually took: </br>
-  -Why our estimate was met/not met: \n
+  -Why our estimate was met/not met: </br>